vivin/cse598/mt1/AI_midterm_notes.md

 Uniform-cost search
 -------------------

-When all step costs are qual, BFS is optimal because it always expands the *shallowest* unexpanded node.
+When all step costs are equal, BFS is optimal because it always expands the *shallowest* unexpanded node.
 How about an algorithm that is optimal with any step-cost function?

  - Instead of expanding the shallowest node, **uniform-cost search** expands the node *n* with the **lowest path-cost `g(n)`**
  - This is done by storing the frontier **as a priority queue** ordered by `g`.